Good Mileage on a Used Car

 The truth is, both can be equally important when choosing the right car.
 Low mileage on a newer pre-owned vehicle can provide years of dependable performance, but that's not always the standard.
 In addition to checking its service history, drivers should also consider how the vehicle was used.

 No matter how old or how many miles are on the odometer, how a used car was operated in the past can affect its reliability.
 For example, if the vehicle you're considering has fewer miles but is older, then it was probably used for quick commutes in stop-and-go traffic.
-Typically, these cars have more wear and tear under the hood and may experience a bit more performance issues.
+Typically, these cars have more wear and tear under the hood and may experience more performance issues.

 On the other hand, a newer used car with more miles can mean it was used more for highway driving.
 A vehicle with more highway miles tends to have less damage in some of its performance parts because cruising down the freeway takes less of a toll on parts.
 Therefore, these vehicles may provide a longer-lasting performance.

-Find a Great Used Car with Great Mileage
+Find a Great Used Car with Great Mileage Today!